-Building new Council homes continues to be an ongoing priority for NPH, with a need to address the shortfall between demand and supply of affordable housing.
-In partnership, WNC has increased the scale of the Housing Revenue Account development programme and NPH continue to seek opportunities to bring forward options for development.
-This year we have completed 88 new homes, with a further 60 completed early in the new financial year (2023/24) at Riverside House.
-In addition, on behalf of WNC we have bought back and prepared 12 homes to support the Rough Sleepers initiative (RSAP).
+Building new homes continue to be an ongoing priority for NPH, with a need to address the shortfall between demand and supply of affordable housing for tenants.
+In partnership, WNC has increased the scale of the Housing Revenue Account development program and NPH continues to seek opportunities to bring forward options for development.
+This year we have completed 97 new homes.
+In addition, on behalf of WNC we have bought back and prepared 14 homes to support the Temporary Accommodation and Refugee initiatives, with many more to come.

-The number of Right to Buy (RtB) sales fell as the economic situation deteriorated and mortgage rates continued to rise resulting in 88 sales during the year (2021/22: 119), a reduction of 26% for the year; this has therefore helped to limit the depletion of existing housing stock.
+The number of Right to Buy (RtB) sales fell as the economic situation deteriorated and mortgage rates continued to rise with only 73 sales during the year (2022/23: 88).
+This has therefore helped to limit the depletion of existing housing stock.